 Diabetic neuropathy is a potential complication of diabetes.
 It occurs when persistently high blood sugar levels cause damage to nerves, leading to pain, tingling, and numbness in various parts of the body.

-A person with diabetic neuropathy might be able to minimize their symptoms by taking some precautions and making lifestyle adjustments.
+Although it might not always be possible to prevent neuropathy, a person with diabetic neuropathy might be able to minimize their symptoms by taking some precautions and making lifestyle adjustments.
 They can also benefit from consulting a doctor about which options may be suitable for them.

 In this article, we discuss self-care tips for diabetic neuropathy and explain when a person should consider contacting a doctor.